 Urinary Diversion Q&As

-Some practical questions & answers with Karen, a bladder cancer survivor living with a CCP.
-Learn about the Neobladder and Ileal Conduit.
+Practical questions and answers with Michael, a bladder cancer survivor living with a neobladder.
+Learn about the ileal conduit and CCP or Indiana Pouch.

-How often do you void with a CCP?
+How often do you void with a neobladder?

 How do you sleep?